 Community Engagement

-Throughout its history, the University of Rochester has demonstrated a commitment to building connections and developing programs that foster a diverse community and that positively affect the city of Rochester, the Finger Lakes region, the state, the nation, and the world.
+Throughout its history, the University of Rochester has demonstrated a commitment to building connections and developing programs that foster a vibrant community and positively impact the city of Rochester, the Finger Lakes region, the state, the nation, and the world.
 Read further to see some of these commitments in action.

 Committee on Community Engagement for Racial Justice

-CERJ Identifies critical needs and determines ways that the University can share expertise, human capital, and/or resources and allocate these accordingly.
-The committee also ensures that the University of Rochester is a committed community partner that is focused on racial justice, provides an important infrastructure to jointly develop creative and equity-oriented solutions to stem the impact of not only COVID-19 but decades of structural racism, exacerbated by the pandemic, on the most vulnerable groups in our broader community.
+CERJ identifies critical needs and determines ways that the University can share expertise, human capital, and resources, allocating these accordingly.
+The committee also ensures that the University of Rochester is a committed community partner focused on social justice, providing an important infrastructure to jointly develop creative and equitable solutions to mitigate the impact of decades of structural challenges on the most vulnerable groups in our broader community.

 Center for Community Engagement